Richard Powers (dance historian): Engineering and design work

+Dance teaching

+Powers taught at the School for Creative and Performing Arts at Xavier University, Northern Kentucky University, and Ohio University before becoming a full-time instructor at Stanford University's Dance Division in 1992.
+Powers' most famous course, Social Dance I, introduces Stanford students to some of the most common forms of social dance including bachata, waltz, salsa, tango, and polka.
+He is famous for his incorporation philosophical, work, and life advice into his courses through 'halftime breaks,' where he reads essays from former students and connects the principles of partnered dancing to a fulfilling life and career.

+Richard has gone on to mentor a plethora of social dancers who have spread dance instruction across the country, notably Nick and Melissa Enge, who teach at the University of Texas at Austin.
+Powers officiated their wedding and continues to serve as a mentor.

+Dance organizations

-Richard co-founded the Flying Cloud Academy of Vintage Dance (1981) to produce large-scale monthly recreations of Victorian and Ragtime Balls.
+Powers co-founded the Flying Cloud Academy of Vintage Dance (1981) to produce large-scale monthly recreations of Victorian and Ragtime Balls.
 Formed the Flying Cloud Troupe, a 30-member performing company (1982) and co-founded the supporting Fleeting Moments Waltz & Quickstep Orchestra.

-Richard started and directed the Stanford Vintage Dance Ensemble (1992) and serves as an advisor and choreographer for the Swingtime Dance Troupe.
+Powers started and directed the Stanford Vintage Dance Ensemble (1992) and serves as an advisor and choreographer for the Swingtime Dance Troupe.

-Before his tenure as a dance professor, Richard was a successful inventor.
-He currently holds patents for eight products including the modern tampon inserter.